 Why is it needed?
 Passwords are a security measure to ensure that only authorized personnel can access your system.
 It is also used to restrict access to certain features.
-In Fig. 9.3, the Dashboard password screen is active.
+In Fig. 9.4, the Dashboard password screen is active.

 Conditions: Passwords are assigned by the Installer and then by the Manager.
-Passwords must contain at least eight characters, with at least one uppercase letter, one lowercase letter, and one number.
-See "NOTES" under "Login" on page 58 for information on receiving a temporary password if you need it.
+Passwords must contain at least eight alphanumeric characters containing a combination of all of the following:

+- at least one uppercase letter,

+- · at least one lowercase letter,

+- at least one number.

+See "NOTE" under "Login" on page 61 for information on receiving a temporary password if you need it.